The ‘Wheelie’ Best Rides in Auckland

 Cycling and mountain biking trails spread far and wide in Auckland, from the central district out to the regional parks kitted out with downhill mountain bike parks.
 So when you find yourself in Auckland, take advantage of the many bike hire companies around and hit the trails!

 Remember, if you are cycling in the city, take a look at our City Cycling in New Zealand to get an idea of the road cycling rules (and keep yourself safe).
+Plus, find a place to stay from The 50 Best Accommodations in Auckland.

 The Grades of Difficulty for Mountain Biking in New Zealand